Codeconut-Ltd/WordPress-Web-Setup-Boilerplate/README.md

 - Generic config suited for multiple WordPress installations in one hosting environment.
 - Subfolder setup allows deploying multiple versions and quickly switch between them to reduce outage or fallback in case of application errors.
   - Here: The folder name '/live/' is an arbitrary decision for the most-recent version to reduce edit-needs within the file.
 One could also work with versions or dates.
-- Default `robots.txt` blocks 'wp-' path indexing and example sitemap
+- Default `robots.txt` blocks 'wp-' path indexing
+  - Also contains example sitemap file definition

 ### Performance